facebookresearch/fairo/tools/annotation_tools/template_tool/README.md

 Note that there is a comma after "filters", which ensures that the subtree inserted by autocomplete will complete to correct JSON.
 Otherwise, this will not work.

+You need to type out the brackets for some keys, like "action_sequence", since it does not autocomplete.

 If labelling fragments, you need to start with an empty dictionary, eg.
 ```
 {"filters":[space][space]<enter>}